• Skip to main content

 • Whole rotisserie chickens have a combination of both dark and white meat.
 I use both in this recipe.
 However, if you prefer white meat only, you can use just the breasts and save the thighs and drumsticks for another meal.

-If you are trying to watch your carbs, you might also want to check out these low-carb chicken recipes on my blog:
+If you are like me and always on the lookout for an easy chicken recipe, you might want to check out these recipes on my blog:

 If you need more recipes or menu ideas, you can find all of my chicken recipes here.